Find Trade Colleges

 • Head Rose Grower

-In 2016, there was an estimated number of 48,700 jobs in the United States for Agricultural Crop and Horticultural Worker Supervisor.
+In the United States, there were 48,700 jobs for Agricultural Crop and Horticultural Worker Supervisor in 2016.
 New jobs are being produced at a rate of 2.1% which is below the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Agricultural Crop and Horticultural Worker Supervisor by 2026.
 There will be an estimated 6,500 positions for Agricultural Crop & Horticultural Worker Supervisor per year.

 undefined